 You will be able to continue playing your wind or brass instrument while wearing braces.
 It may take a little extra time and patience to adjust after you begin wearing braces, and also after your braces come off.
 Playing your instrument should not be a deterrent to getting a better bite and smile – orthodontic treatment is temporary, but music in your life is forever!

-If you have any questions about life with braces, or to schedule a follow-up appointment with Dr. Lisa, please call Yurkiewicz Orthodontics.
+If you have any questions about life with braces, or to schedule a follow-up appointment in Orlando and Clermont, Florida, with Dr. Lisa, please call Yurkiewicz Orthodontics.
 We will be happy to answer your questions and address any concerns you have.